Including special provisions under the Covid 19 pandemic

 |Purpose of Processing your personal information||Direct Care delivered to an individual patient, much of which is provided in the surgery.

 After a patient agrees to a referral for direct care elsewhere, such as a referral to a specialist in a hospital, necessary and relevant information about the patient, their circumstances and their problem will need to be shared with the other healthcare workers, such as specialist, therapists, technicians etc.

-The information that is shared is to enable the other healthcare workers to provide the most appropriate advice, investigations, treatments, therapies and or care.
+The information that is shared is to enable the other healthcare and social care professionals to provide the most appropriate advice, investigations, treatments, therapies and or care.

 You should be aware that this is a right to raise an objection, that is not the same as having an absolute right to have your wishes granted in every circumstance.

-If you would like to download this form please use the attached General Practice Privacy Notice
+If you would like to download this information please use the attached General Practice Privacy Notice.